Startup Incorporation Startup Lawyer

 At formation, you are almost always issuing common stock.
 Preferred stock shows up later when you raise a priced round.
 So do not try to draft your charter like a Series A document on day one.
 Keep it simple and consistent with your near-term plan.

-Founders commonly over-optimize the exact share count because it feels like math you can control.
-What matters more is that your cap table stays simple and your documents match market expectations.
-Share count is just a unit choice, as long as you avoid creating rounding pain later.
+Founders commonly over-optimize the exact share count because it feels like math they can control.
+What matters more is keeping the cap table simple and making sure the documents match market expectations.
+The share count is mostly a unit choice, as long as you avoid creating rounding problems later.

 Step 4: Adopt bylaws, appoint the board, and approve formation actions